-Since $\phi(h)\in[-1,1]$, we expect the next (sextic) order term to be less important than the subleading $T/N$ corrections for most values of $h$, provided the variance does not disperse them too far from the origin.
+Since $\tanh(h)\in[-1,1]$, we expect the next (sextic) order term to be less important than the subleading $T/N$ corrections for most values of $h$; in fact, this should hold for general non-pathological activation functions with $\phi(0)=0$, since $\langle h\rangle=0$ and the two-point function of $h$ is exponentially decreasing; see \ref{sec:ass} for further discussion.
 It would be interesting to explore the relative importance of these disparate corrections empirically.

 Additionally, note that in this section we are working at weak 't Hooft coupling ${\vareff<\gamma^2}$, so that $\xi_0\in\mathbb{R}$.
 Conversely, we derived \eqref{eq:edge} (i.e., $\vareff>\gamma^2$) as the condition on the potential for which the system is chaotic.
 In that regime, we can no longer define a meaningful correlation length, as the propagator $G_{hh}(\tau)$ picks up a complex part, with phase given by $e^{-i|\tau/\xi_0|}$.
 In fact, the transition from order to chaos can be seen in the complex frequency plane as a movement of the poles in the Green function \eqref{eq:onprop} from the imaginary to the real axis, respectively, through a degenerate pole at the origin corresponding to the critical point.
 When computing the loop corrections below, we shall see that the weak coupling condition automatically guarantees convergence of the infinite series of Feynman diagrams, which is the basis for its importance in perturbative QFT.